-Furthermore, there are even some people who keep the laptop on the floor while using.
-If you are also doing the same, it is a wrong way.
+Furthermore, there are even some people who keep the laptop on the floor while using it.
+If you are also doing the same, it is the wrong way.

 The floor contains dust particles more than any other place.
 This can impact your laptop badly.
 And also, avoid decorating the vents of your laptop with stickers or other equipment.
 Make sure that you are preventing your laptop from direct sun rays.
 You must also avoid using it in a car to prevent efficiency problems.

 If you were not aware of the role that CPU and graphics card play in keeping the laptop cool down, it’s time to upgrade your knowledge.
 Over the period of time, these two necessary parts build layers of dirt and dust that slow down the laptop and block the airflow completely.

 Although internal fans keep graphics card and CPU cool most of the time, however, if the dust accumulates, things may get worse.
 If this happens, you can find out a way to open the laptop and get access to the internal cooling fans.
 You may get this information in the laptop manual or can contact the manufacturer for the same.